Cloyne House Policies

 - Ideally, guests should be met at the door by the Cloyne member with whom said guest(s) is or are meeting.
 However, if another member allows said guest onto the Cloyne Court premises, this member is responsible for the guest until the guest meets their stated host.
 Once a guest is met by the host, the guest does not need to be with the host at all times.
 However, the host is still accountable for the guest’s actions.

 - If there is someone in the house whom a member does not recognize, the member has the right to question said person.
-If the member feels uncomfortable doing so, they may find a manager to do so.
+If the member feels uncomfortable doing so, they may find a coordinator to do so.

 - Persona Non-Grata (PNG): House Council shall have the power to declare someone a persona non grata (PNG) with two weeks’ two-thirds council majority and appropriate documentation of the PNG process as per BSC PNGs and Terminations policy.

 - If someone is declared PNG, that means the person is not allowed in the house.
 If a person with PNG status enters the house, members must tell the person to leave.
 Members can call the police who will recognize the legality of the term persona non grata and remove the person from the house.

 - All house members must make reasonable effort to uphold PNG decisions